 Idea Puzzle offers an annual prize of 1000 euros to the most coherent doctoral research design created with the Idea Puzzle software in a licensed university.
 Read the Regulations of the Idea Puzzle Prize and apply until the 31st of October of each year.
-The winning research design is announced on UNESCO's World Philosophy Day (third Thursday of November) and becomes available one year later in the help function of the Idea Puzzle software.
-To date, 15 research designs were awarded in the following doctoral programs:
+The winning research design will be announced on UNESCO's World Philosophy Day (third Thursday of November).
+To date, 16 research designs were awarded in the following doctoral programs:

 Biomedical Engineering: Lopes, C. (2024, October).
 Non-invasive computer-assisted knee arthroplasty training supported by multimodal image-guided navigation.
 Research design supervised by J. Mendes at Universidade do Porto, Portugal.